zzonyo/trust-docs-test/source/index.html.md

-source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | the role in the transaction: taker or maker filled-points      | string   | deduction amount (unit: in ht or hbpoint) fee-deduct-currency      | string   | deduction type: ht or hbpoint.
+source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | the role in the transaction: taker or maker filled-points      | string   | deduction amount (unit: in ht or hbpoint) fee-deduct-currency      | string   | deduction type. if blank, the transaction fee is based on original currency; if showing value as "ht", the transaction fee is deducted by HT; if showing value as "hbpoint", the transaction fee is deducted by HB point.

 ## Search Past Orders